 What is everyone’s friendship looking like since becoming a mother?
 Has it gotten better or worse?
-What is your Friendship after motherhood status?
+What is the value of friendship before and after motherhood?

 Friendship levels since mother hood has definitely changed.
 To say it changed for the better or worse might be an understatement.
 Most of the single friends or the friends that don’t have kids tend to hang out with the people who have the same status as them.
 They slowly phase themselves out of gatherings that involve children in most cases.
 Birthday parties and celebrations of any type start to have less friends and more acquaintances through your kids or kid related relationships.